 HCPCS J1756 is defined as: “Injection, iron sucrose, 1 mg.”
 It is used exclusively for Venofer, not to be confused with other iron injections like iron dextran (J1750) or ferric gluconate (J2916).
 Because Venofer comes in 50 mg, 100 mg, and 200 mg vials, you must report the total amount administered in milligrams.
 For example, a 200 mg infusion = 200 units of J1756.

 Make sure to include the drug’s National Drug Code (NDC) on your CMS-1500 claim form.
-Enter it in Box 24A (shaded area) with the correct unit of measure.
+Enter the 11-digit NDC in Box 24A (shaded area) with an ‘N4’ prefix (e.g., N412345678901).
+For injectables like Venofer, specify the correct unit of measure, such as ML (milliliters) or UNT (units).
+This is critical as ‘j1756 ndc code’ and ‘drug code for venofer’ are common queries often leading to claim rejections if incomplete.
 For more on this process, see our guide on drug billing on CMS-1500 and UB-04.

 2025 Updates: Medicare Policy & ESRD Bundling

-Although J1756 itself remains unchanged for 2025, there are major policy shifts:
+Although J1756 itself remains unchanged for **current 2025 rules on Medicare J1756**, there are key policy shifts and clarifications you need to know:

-• ESRD Bundling: CMS includes J1756 in the ESRD bundled payment.
-For dialysis patients, it is no longer separately reimbursed under Medicare Part B.
+- ESRD Bundling: CMS includes J1756 in the ESRD bundled payment for *dialysis-dependent* patients.
+This means for these specific patients, it is no longer separately reimbursed under Medicare Part B.

-• JW/JZ Modifiers: These are mandatory on Medicare claims to indicate whether any portion of the drug was discarded.
+TBmodifier must be used by all 340B entities billing J1756. - JW/JZ Modifiers: These are mandatory on Medicare claims to indicate whether any portion of the drug was discarded (JW) or if no drug was wasted (JZ), preventing overpayment or underpayment.

 How to Bill Venofer Correctly in 2025